BQEDeveloper/CoreApi-PHP-Sample/README.md

 To successfully run this app, you need the following:

   * A Core [developer](https://api-developer.bqecore.com/webapp) account
-  * An app on Developer Portal and the associated client_id, client_secret and redirect_URI
+  * An app on Developer Portal and the associated client_id, client_secret and redirect_uri
   * Core Sandbox/Production company
   * A PHP environment comprising of Apache.
 You can download it from [Xampp](https://www.apachefriends.org/download.html).